MisterPup/go-to-live-kata/README.md

     sudo salt '*' state.apply

-This will configure both minions with a wordpress installation.
+This will configure both minions with a wordpress installation (it will take several minutes).

 After the previous commands complete, go to the following url to visit the websites